ProgrammerAL/ProgrammerAlSite/src/ProgrammerAl.Site.Content/Posts/20230326-Presentation-IntroToOpenTelemetry/post.md

-Title: Presentation: Introduction to OpenTelemetry with .NET
+Title: "Presentation: Introduction to OpenTelemetry with .NET"
 Published: 2023/03/26
 Tags:
 - Conference